 If you share my sentiment that pumpkin and oatmeal are an ingredient match made in the autumnal heavens, be sure to check out my Pumpkin Oatmeal, Pumpkin Overnight Oats and Oatmeal Pumpkin Chocolate Chip Bread.

-How to Serve this Baked Oatmeal
+How to Make Pumpkin Baked Oatmeal

 This baked oatmeal is delicious warm right out of the oven, but here are a few ideas of how to serve it: